 Rome2Rio has a useful search mechanism that compares anything you could dream of: driving, buses, planes and trains.
 It doesn’t have complete train routes, however, and tacks on a booking fee.
 You could give it a try if you’re undecided between flying, buses, trains, etc.

 Omio: This site also has a cool comparison of planes, buses and trains for some Spanish routes.
 But its coverage is much less complete for trains compared to our main pick, especially for complex routes and crossing borders.
 Plus, it tacks on a small service fee for train tickets.

 Petrabax: This is Renfe’s partner for the USA.
-It’s not as convenient as Loco2, however, even if you’re American.
+It’s not as convenient as our top pick, however, even if you’re American.
 The website produces odd error messages and city names are not always in English.
 In our tests, its tickets cost much more.
-It also tacks on an extra service fee that you can avoid with our main pick.
+It also tacks on an expensive service fee.

 Conclusion: The Easiest, Cheapest Way to Book Spanish Train Tickets

-Our tests found Loco2 to be the overall best bet for convenience, routing options, and prices for train travel in Spain.
+Our tests found Trainline to be the overall best bet for convenience, routing options, and prices for train travel in Spain.

 Thanks for reading, and for going minimalist.
 Where possible, this site contains automatically monetized affiliate links.
 Your use of the links when you shop doesn’t cost you any extra, and hopefully generates a bit of revenue for us to keep our research/travel/language-learning projects going.
 So thanks also in advance for your support.